Department of Art & Design • Breidenstine Hall

 The Ceramics studio is comprised of main studio, a clay mixing and glazing room, a glaze mixing room, an electric kiln room, a gas kiln room and damp room.
 The ceramics studio

 The Department of Art & Design currently offers students lockers free of charge while enrolled in classes within the department.
 These lockers are subject to availability.

 1st Floor (Ground Level)

-The main office of Breidenstine Hall is conveniently located on the ground level of the Department of Art & Design.
-You will find the Department Secretary as well as other faculty offices within this space.
+The main office of Breidenstine Hall is conveniently located on the ground level of the Department of Art & Design in room 101.
+You will find the Department Secretary as well as other faculty offices within this space

 Sykes Gallery is named after Ronald E. Sykes (1956-1998), a Professor of Art and Chairman of the department and is dedicated to presenting the work of emerging and established artists.
 It serves as a cultural and instructional resource for Millersville University students and the greater the Millersville community.
 The gallery has a year-round exhibition schedule.

 The Art Education room is the primary space used on campus for the instruction of classes, seminars

 The studio facilities are equipped with a recently renovated ventilation system and are excellent for the production of small-scale sculpture and art jewelry.
 The studio includes all of the major equipment necessary for fabricating, casting, raising, lapidary, enameling, etching, and finishing processes.